Keynote Presentations

 Designed for Corporate and outdoor audiences: Alan ties his summit of K2 in July 2014 with the struggles and achievements of a seemingly impossible goal.

-On his 58th birthday, Alan made history by becoming only the 18th and oldest American to summit the second-highest mountain in the world, K2, in Pakistan.
+On his 58th birthday, Alan made history by becoming only the 18th and oldest American to summit Pakistan’s second-highest mountain in the world, K2.
 This unbelievable presentation has videos never seen from K2 as Alan candidly talks about four times he had deadly go/no-go decisions.
 He drew deep to find the strength to continue making the summit at 8:30 am with his team.

 This presentation takes audiences through a journey of difficulty, doubts, challenges, obstacles, and eventual success, but Alan paid the price for his summit.
 Audiences are saying this is the best mountaineering talk ever, plus the lessons are timeless yet meaningful for today.